Skip Navigation

 Location of Mona

-Some 47 miles southwest from Mayagüez and 37 miles southeast of Punta Espada, Dominican Republic floats rugged Mona Island, situated in the center of the Mona Passage.
-Although located closer to the Dominican Republic, Mona's history has been attached to Puerto Rico.
-It was discovered by Columbus in 1493, and in 1508 Ponce de León stopped in there.
-In 1511 the island was ceded to Columbus's younger brother Bartolomé by Columbus's son Diego.
+Located 47 miles southwest from Mayagüez and 37 miles southeast of Punta Espada, Dominican Republic rugged Mona Island sits at the heart of the Mona Passage, one of the deepest and most biologically diverse marine regions in the Caribbean.
+Although geographically closer to the Dominican Republic, Mona's history has been closely tied to Puerto Rico.

 Map References